I live in Houston and love writing reviews of the local restaurants I visit with family and friends.

 The sliced cabbage with spicy topping seems to accompany many of their dishes.
 That tasty topping also can dress the french fries.
 Of course, there is also the Sriracha ketchup for use with the fries if desired.

 Fit for a TV Episode!

 There is a television show on the food network with the name The Best Thing I Ever Ate.
 Different chefs go around the country and tell about the restaurants serving their favorite dishes.
-Usually, they go into the kitchens where the chefs show how to prepare the food.
+Usually, they go into the kitchens and the chefs show them how to prepare the food.